steve-nekoliczak/DieFehlendenWoerter/README.md

 - Run exercise upload in a background process.
 Currently the page looks like it's hanging when uploading documents.
 Look into using Celery/RabbitMQ.
 - Clean up API call response codes.
 - Add exhaustive error handling and be verbose where appropriate.
 - Rework how aggregated data for stats page is organized/sent through REST API.
+Send with a multi-tier JSON format rather than flat.
+- Force UTF-8 encoding on incoming files rather than have the uploader manually ensure the file is UTF-8 encoded.
 ### Other
 - Write documentation.